cozy/cozy-guidelines/README.md

 ## React Memo

-Usage of React.memo is quite tricky.
+Usage of React.memo / useMemo / useCallback is quite tricky.
 We recommend to [use React.memo wisely](https://dmitripavlutin.com/use-react-memo-wisely/).
 We use React.memo only for **medium/big** component that renders **often** with the **same props**.

 ![img](https://dmitripavlutin.com/static/c07d2ce4ede6301197b9605a75ae9b4e/5fd6b/when-to-use-react-memo-infographic.jpg)